HolmesLab/holmeslab/docs/Admin/purchasing/index.md

 ## 7. Invoice is created and processed, payment is sent

 1. Check back every few days to see if the invoice has been created (or put email alerts on your purchasing account).
+It generally takes 2-3 business days.
 If it hasn't been created within 5 business days, submit a ticket to the [UPS Helpdesk](https://rutgers.ca1.qualtrics.com/jfe/form/SV_4MfeqH34iMABCo6) and ask if it can be submitted.
+    - If it's in your PO under the "invoices" tab, but not actually in your related documents, that means it's in processing.
+Invoices are processed in the order they are received.
-2. Now on your PO/Requisition, Rutgers will create an Invoice under “related documents”, with a Rutgers-unique invoice number (it will not match the supplier’s documentation of that invoice number)
+2. After processing, on your PO/Requisition Rutgers will create an Invoice under “related documents”, with a Rutgers-unique invoice number (it will not match the supplier’s documentation of that invoice number)
 3. The invoice page will list all relevant payment information- and when / whether it’s been paid
     1. Before payment, in the box **Payment Information**, **Payment Date** and **Payment Number** will be blank.
 Once the payment has been mailed/wired, those fields will be filled in.
     2. **Pay Status** will also list when it has been paid.